 What is Collaborative Divorce?

 Collaborative divorce is a relatively new alternative in Florida to the traditional, court-based, litigation divorce.
 If you and your spouse are amiable and open to compromise, it could be right for you.
+The Orlando collaborative divorce attorneys at Schlegel Law Group have been providing family law representation for decades and handle every case with the utmost skill and attention to detail.
+Our family lawyers are here to help you reach a positive outcome for both parties and move on with your lives.

 Rather than approaching divorce as adversaries, you’ll be able to work together in determining the terms of your divorce.
+Schedule a consultation with our Orlando divorce attorneys and together, we can determine the best way forward for you and your family.

 In a collaborative divorce, you and your spouse will each hire your own specially trained collaborative lawyer.
 You’ll first meet separately with your lawyer.
 Then the four of you will meet together to negotiate a settlement agreement.
 Other professionals will be asked to participate as well, such as a financial expert, and a licensed mental health professional.